The Real Cost of an International

 International travelers tend to focus intensely on finding the lowest possible airfare, but there are many travel costs that exceed the money spent on plane tickets.
 While some items on this list may seem optional or even extravagant, especially to those on a budget, their value is priceless when you need them most.

 The cost of your vaccinations (up to several hundred dollars) could be nearly as much as your plane ticket, but your health is not the place to cut costs.
 Unfortunately, most insurance companies, do not cover the cost of this preventive care.

-The Centers for Disease Controls web site at www.cdc.gov/travel is thorough and easy to use, listing vaccination requirements for each country.
+The Center for Disease Controls website is thorough and easy to use, listing vaccination requirements for each country.

 You may need to see a travel doctor to get all the necessary vaccinations, and your health plan may not cover this visit either.
 Plan to get your shots four to six weeks in advance of your departure.

 You can probably get medicines wherever you are and, in some cases, for far less than in the U.S., but travel medicine specialists recommend taking along a broad-spectrum antibiotic like Bactrim or Cipro.

 Then theres the over-the-counter medicine kit.
 Dont underestimate the value of this even though it could run as much as $100 depending on the length of your trip and type of activities.
 Some travel or camping stores sell medicine kits, which could be cheaper than doing it yourself as long as it has everything you need and enough for the length of your trip.
 For more information on travel medicine kits, check your guidebook or the World Health Organizations resources for international travel and health at www.who.int/ith.

 insurance, like any insurance, seems exorbitant when all goes

 well but priceless when something goes wrong.
 Like your vaccinations

 and medicine kit, its better to be prepared.
 Read the fine